osoykan/db-scheduler-additions/README.md

   scheduler = { get<Scheduler>() } // assuming Koin is in place, but you can provide your instance to the functions. dataSource = { get<DataSource>() }
   enabled = true
+  taskData = true
 }
 ```
+> [!WARNING]
+> Enabling `taskData` might cause a peak in memory usage.
+The issue was discussed at https://github.com/bekk/db-scheduler-ui/issues/121

 ## Couchbase